Making it easy to comply

 Our complaints process

-Our complaints process is designed to encourage members of the public, creditors, insolvency practitioners and other agencies to make a complaint or to provide information on potential criminal activity.
+Our complaints process is designed to encourage members of the public, creditors, insolvency practitioners and other agencies to make a complaint or to provide information on potential breaches of the Companies Act.

 We won’t investigate every complaint received, but we will make further investigations if: